 When you type any configuration, you may make a mistake, you can check for errors using the following command:

 This tool will help you find exactly the line and the error so you can fix it.

 Checking the Mail Queue

-Sometimes the mail queues on your system will fill up.
+Sometimes the mail queues on your system are filled up.
 This can be caused by many reasons like network failure or any reason that can delay mail delivery.

-To check the mail queue on your Linux mail server uses the following command:
+To check the mail queue on your Linux mail server, use the following command:

 If your queue is filled up and the message takes several hours to be sent, then you should flush the mail queue.

 $ postfix flush

 Now, if you check your mail queue you should find it empty.

 After configuring Postfix mail server correctly, you should test your mail server.